 Start Electric Service

 Below is a link to our membership application.
-Please feel to fill out as much as you can and bring a copy with you to the office when to begin the membership process.
+Please fill out as much as you can prior to calling in to setup membership.
 A valid telephone number is required in case there are questions about your application and for future contact.

 Since your electricity is billed after it is used, a security deposit may be required to activate your electric service.
 BREC will perform a credit check to determine if a deposit must be paid prior to activating your account.